The Complete Guide to Psychology in Malaysia

-For example, if a company is launching an eco-friendly product, using the colour green for its packaging and branding campaigns will help convey this message more effectively to consumers.
+For example, the psychology of colour is often used to influence the perception of a product or brand.
+So, if a company is launching an eco-friendly product, using green for its packaging and branding campaigns will convey this message more effectively since green is linked with nature.

-There are many branches of Psychology, and each branch focuses on different aspects of human thought and behaviour.
-Here are some of the fields of basic Psychology.
+There are many branches of psychology, and each branch focuses on different aspects of human thought and behaviour.
+Here are some of the basic branches of psychology.

 |Field||What It Is All About|